sigmorphon/2023InflectionST/README.md

 ### Task Description
 We propose a cross-linguistic modelling of child language acquisition to mediate between the theories of the acquisition of inflectional morphology.
 This will also allow for a more fine-grained analysis of generalizations made by contemporary connectionist models.
+***The model’s task here is to simulate kids’ performance in our elicited production experiment, and we deliberately chose nouns that young kids would know.*** Here, the aim is to build a model that shows childlike item-by-item error rates.
+So this involves NOT building the best model, but building a model with some flaws that are supposed to simulate “flaws” in child learners – i.e., high rates of forgetting, high rates of interference from other forms of the same noun, “slow” learning, slow/low generalization”.

 Children produce a range of errors (or more neutrally, non-adult-like productions) during development, but these productions are not distributed uniformly.
 Some broad trends emerge.
 First, there is a strong asymmetry between over-regularization errors and over-irregularization (Pinker and Prince, 1994) where over-production of productive patterns (e.g., "go-goed") is relatively common, while the over-production of potentially reasonable but non-productive patterns such as vowel mutation in English (e.g., "fry-\*frew" cf. "fly-flew") is quite rare.
 Studies estimate the rate of over-regularizations in child English past tense productions to be between 8\% and 10\%  (Maratsos, 2000; Maslen et al., 2004) while over-irregularization is under 0.2\% (Xu and Pinker, 1995).
 Similar patterns emerge when measuring German, Spanish, and Inuktitut learners' productions (Clahsen et al., 1992; Clahsen et al., 1993; Allen et al., 1996; Mayol et al., 2007).
 Another type of common error is the production of a higher-frequency form instead of a lower-frequency form (resulting in a different grammatical feature, e.g. case or gender).
 See Lignos and Yang (2018) and Dąbrowska and Marcin Szczerbiński (2018) for more discussion.